 (c) If a CCI is being closed, the assessment letter shall include the following information: (1) the alpha-numeric identifier of the CCI or the cross-cutting area (HU, PI&R, SCWE), if applicable, (2) the date of the assessment letter(s) that opened and/or discussed the CCI, and (3) the region’s basis for closing the CCI, including a summary of the licensee’s actions to address the CCI.

-(d) A statement that a cross-cutting theme exists if the licensee meets the criteria for a has not yet met the criteria to be documented as a CCI. .
+(d) A statement that a cross-cutting theme exists if the licensee meets the criteria for a theme and has not yet met the criteria to be documented as a CCI.
+The letter should include a detailed discussion of any insights, NRC concerns with licensee performance in the area, if applicable, and any NRC decisions, with a basis for any decisions being made, and a brief description of cross-cutting theme follow-up actions taken or planned.
+See additional guidance for documentation in Exhibit 7.

-6. A discussion of any traditional enforcement follow-up inspection to be performed
+6. A discussion of any traditional enforcement follow-up inspection (i.e., IP 92702, 92722, or 92723) to be performed as an Appendix C type inspection, if applicable.

 7. A discussion of potentially safety-significant findings that are currently being evaluated by the SDP that may affect the inspection plan.